The Optional Vaccines Your Dog May Really Need

 Leptospira attacks primarily the kidneys, the liver, the lungs and the blood.
 Note that several organs can be affected at the same time.

 Acute kidney insufficiency (= acute renal failure) is the main symptom in dogs infected by Leptospira.
 The kidneys lose their ability to produce urine.
 As the blood can't be filtered anymore, toxins accumulate.
 Excess of water in the body can't be eliminated and causes overhydration.
 It is characterized by the rapid onset of vomiting, diarrhea and anorexia (get more information here).

 Leptospira causes liver cells destruction.
-It is generally considered that the disease develops when the liver has lost 70% of its initial mass.
-Symptoms are not specific to the disease and many are similar to those of kidney disease: anorexia, vomiting, abdominal pain, and/or diarrhea) which makes the diagnosis difficult.
+It is generally considered that the disease develops once the liver has lost 70% of its initial mass.
+Symptoms are not specific to the disease and many are similar to those of kidney disease: anorexia, vomiting, abdominal pain, and/or diarrhea which make the diagnosis difficult.
 In addition the dog may suffer from excessive thirst and urination.

-In the more severe cases, the dog may develop icterus (jaundice) and/or hepatomegaly (liver enlargment) accompanied by abdomen edema.
+In the more severe cases, the dog may develop icterus (jaundice) and/or hepatomegaly (liver enlargement) accompanied by abdomen edema.